white92d15b7/Null-Array-Setup/README.md

 ***

 ***Step 4***
-* Close out of the wallet and reopen wallet
+* Close out of the wallet and reopen it
+* Unlock your wallet to start your NAV
 * Go to the debug console within the wallet, type the command below and press enter

 'startmasternode alias false 'your NAV alias'`